Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

  Increases Efficiency: Streamlines workflows, saving time and resources.
  Supports Scalability: Allows software to adapt and grow with demand.

-##Identify and describe at least three key milestones in the evolution of software engineering.
+## 2.Identify and describe at least three key milestones in the evolution of software engineering.

 The Birth of Structured Programming (1960s)
 Introduced disciplined code organization and modular design, which improved readability and maintenance, setting a foundation for all modern programming practices.